bbauska/UofM-AdvStyling/readme.md

 view, we might want a different type of navigation bar.
 We want all the same material just a different layout.

-When we\'re on a laptop view you might decide you want to add a little bit of extras but first you need to figure out how you\'re going to lay out those necessities.
+When we&apos;re on a laptop view you might decide you want to add a little bit of extras but first you need to figure out how you&apos;re going to lay out those necessities.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 60w. mobile view (59) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->